 Sat on a tripod with a well lit landscape in front of it, this camera performs like nothing else I’ve shot with.

 Could you use this camera professionally?
 Absolutely not.
-But if you're a photographer who has the time to carefully compose, has the patience in post to get every once out of every image, and understands the sensor limitation, you’ll be rewarded with images that are, in many regards unique.
+But if you're a photographer who has the time to carefully compose, has the patience in post to get every ounce out of every image, and understands the sensor limitation, you’ll be rewarded with images that are, in many regards unique.

 So would I recommend this camera?